 "Great ideas can strike at any point in the creative process," the announcement notes, addressing a core pain point for creators who need to iterate and refine their work.

 Google's timing is strategic.
-While OpenAI continues testing Sora with limited access and Meta pushes its own video generation tools, is making Veo broadly available through multiple channels.
-The Veo 3.1 model is accessible via the for developers, for enterprise customers, and the Gemini app for consumers.
+While OpenAI continues testing Sora with limited access and Meta pushes its own video generation tools, Google is making Veo broadly available through multiple channels.
+The Veo 3.1 model is accessible via the Gemini API for developers, Vertex AI for enterprise customers, and the Gemini app for consumers.